ry4ngch/React-Boilerplates/README.md

 │   │   │   ├── Tab.js               (Layout provided For Demo Purpose Only)
 │   │   │   ├── TabContent.js        (Layout provided For Demo Purpose Only)
 │   │   │   └── TabItems.js          (Layout provided For Demo Purpose Only)
+│   │   ├── Table
+│   │   │   └── Table.js             (Layout provided For Demo Purpose Only)
 │   │   ├── Timeline
 │   │   │   ├── Timeline.js          (Layout provided For Demo Purpose Only)
 │   │   │   └── TimelineEvents.js    (Layout provided For Demo Purpose Only)